 Make sure each animal has its own resources (bed, food/drink bowl, blanket) to prevent the spread of infection.

-If you notice one animal starting to become sick, isolate them immediately and take them to the vet.
-Try to isolate the animal to a completely different (ventilated) room and keep the door shut.
+If you notice one animal starting to become sick, isolate it immediately and take them to the vet.
+Try to isolate the animal to a completely different ventilated room and keep the door shut.